MrGKanev/mrgkanev.eu/content/tools/_index.md

 +++

 Here you can find all the tools, setups and etc I use for may daily and not so daily tasks.
-Part of the links here may help my coffene addiction so if you buy something : Thanks!
+Part of the links here may help my coffeine addiction so if you buy something : Thanks!

 Nickname : Monster (A big bad PC for everything)